security

 With many teams managing different parts and the rapid pace of application deployments, there are often no documents.
 No filing systems in place.
 There is a lack of application connectivity requirements.
 People don’t worry about documenting and focus on connectivity.
 More often than not, we have an overconnected network environment.

-Implementing Network Security and the Different Types of Telemetry
+Network Security and Telemetry

 Implementing network security involves leveraging the different types of telemetry for monitoring and analysis.
-And for this, we have various kinds of packet analysis and telemetry data.
+For this, we have various kinds of packet analysis and telemetry data.
 Packet analysis is critical, involving new tools and technologies such as packet brokers.
 In addition, SPAN taps need to be installed strategically in the network infrastructure.

 Telemetry, such as flow, SNMP, and API, is also examined.
 Flow is a technology similar to IPFIX and NETFLOW.
 We can also start to look at API telemetry.
 Then, we have logs that provide a wealth of information.
 So, we have different types of telemetry and different ways of collecting and analyzing it, and now we can use this from both the network and security perspectives.

 From the security presence, it would be for threat detection and response.
 Then, for the network side of things, it would be for network and application performance.
 So there are a lot of telemetries that can be used for security.
 These technologies were initially viewed as performance monitoring.
-However, security and networking have been merged to meet the cybersecurity use cases.
-So, in summary, we have flow, SNMP, and API for network and application performance, encrypted traffic analysis, and machine learning for threat and risk identification for security teams.

 The issues with packet analysis: Encryption.